 This will not stop the celebration of the “Year of Hudec” that is taking place all over this year, celebrating his work that is so much part of Shanghai (more details on www.hudec.sh).

 * Update from 2017: Nearly 10 years after the original post, it is now clear that László Hudec is seen as a Hungarian architect in Shanghai.
-Thanks “The year of Hudec” in 2008, as well as numerous books and article, László Hudec is now fully recognized in Shanghai.
-At the same time, he is also gaining fame in Hungary, his home country that he left in his youth, never to come back.
+Thanks to “The year of Hudec” in 2008, as well as numerous books and article, László Hudec is now fully recognized in Shanghai.
+At the same time, he is also gaining fame in Hungary, that he left in his youth, never to come back.